Rebecza/Mcell_differentiation/README.md

 # Mcell_differentiation
-Analysis scripts for the manuscript with the working title: "Multi-omics study to define gene regulatory mechanisms underlying Microfold cell differentiation"
+Analyses performed for the manuscript with the working title: "Multi-omics study to define gene regulatory mechanisms underlying Microfold cell differentiation"